 A good preconditioner reduces the number of iterations required to solve the linear system of equations.
 For the conjugate gradient methods and generalized Lanczos method, this preconditioner must be symmetric and positive definite.
-The available options are to use no preconditioner, the absolute value of the diagonal of the Hessian matrix, a limitedmemory BFGS approximation to the Hessian matrix, or one of the other preconditioners provided by the PETSc package.
-These preconditioners are specified by the command line arguments -tao_nls_pc_type <none,ahess,bfgs,petsc>, respectively.
-The default is the bfgs preconditioner.
-When the preconditioner type is set to petsc, the preconditioner set with the PETSc -pc_type command line argument is used.
-For example, to use an incomplete Cholesky factorization for the preconditioner, one would use the command line arguments -tao_nls_pc_type petsc -pc_type icc.
+The available options are to use no preconditioner, the absolute value of the diagonal of the Hessian matrix, a limited-memory BFGS approximation to the Hessian matrix, or one of the other preconditioners provided by the PETSc package.
+These preconditioners are specified by the command line arguments -tao_nls_pc_type <none,jacobi,icc,ilu,lmvm>, respectively.
+The default is the lmvm preconditioner, which uses a BFGS approximation of the inverse Hessian.
 See the PETSc manual for further information on changing the behavior of the preconditioners.